pjmorr/todoist-api/source/includes/_reminders.md

 Argument | Description
 -------- | -----------
-minute_offset | The relative time in minutes from the current time in which the reminder should be triggered. due_date | Should be formatted as `YYYY-MM-DDTHH:MM`, example: `2012-3-24T23:59`.
+minute_offset | The relative time in minutes from the current time in which the reminder should be triggered. due_date_utc | Should be formatted as `YYYY-MM-DDTHH:MM`, example: `2012-3-24T23:59`.
 Value of `due_date` must be in UTC.
 If you want to pass in due dates, note that `date_string` is required, while `due_date` (`due_date`) can be omitted.
 If date_string is provided, it will be parsed as local timestamp, and converted to UTC internally, according to the user's profile settings. date_string | The date of the task, added in free form text, for example it can be `every day @ 10`.
 Look at our reference to see [which formats are supported](https://todoist.com/Help/timeInsert). notify_uid | The user id which should be notified of the reminder, typically the current user id creating the reminder. type | The type of the reminder: `relative` for a time-based reminder specified in minutes from now, `absolute` for a time-based reminder with a specific time and date in the future, and `location` for a location-based reminder.